 The Microbiome of the Brain:

-He is now studying ways to find anti-inflammatory compounds that target innate immunity of the sort found in the brain.
-He suggests that all of us can help our brains by eating a heart-healthy diet (it’s good for the brain, too), staying fit with regular exercise and drinking alcohol in moderation if at all.
+He studied ways to find anti-inflammatory compounds that target innate immunity of the sort found in the brain.
+He suggested that all of us can help our brains by eating a heart-healthy diet (it’s good for the brain, too), staying fit with regular exercise and drinking alcohol in moderation if at all.

 If A-beta is actually acting to protect the brain, it could be a mistake to try to get rid of it.
 Instead, perhaps we should figure out how to help it.
 Our second guest, Dr. Dale Bredesen, also has a number of suggestions on how we can do that and reduce our risk of Alzheimer disease.
 He suggests measuring ketones and aiming for a sweet spot between 1.5 and 4 millimoles of beta-hydroxy-butyrate.